NeuroTechX/ntx_slack_archive/general.md

  >jmhorschig wow, that's great, thanks. haven't read in detail yet but at a glance it looks like a really nice summary worth a careful read.

+3/29/2017 3:32 PM

+ **yannick** :

+ >Thanks for sharing jmhorschig indeed it looks very interesting and worth a careful read!